realworldocaml/book/en/variants.md

 ## Combining records and variants

-The term _algebraic data types_ is often used to describe a collection of types that includes variants , records and tuples.
-Algebraic data types act as a peculialrly useful and powerful language for describing data.
+The term _algebraic data types_ is often used to describe a collection of types that includes variants, records and tuples.
+Algebraic data types act as a peculiarly useful and powerful language for describing data.
 At the heart of their utility is the fact that they combine two different kinds of types: _product types_, like tuples and records, which combine multiple different types together and are mathematically